MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 ```

 Also here is a shadertoy example of this algorithm in action together with some optimizations and Kerr-Newman metric.
+(Restart if black)

-<center><iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/NtSGWG?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe></center>
+<center><iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/NtSGWG?gui=true&t=10&paused=false&muted=false" allowfullscreen></iframe></center>

 ---